 Another reason is that larger cargo means taking longer to unload at the port.
 The whole process has become burdened by larger ships and more demanding storage needs.
 Pair all that with the Holidays and the result is a perfect storm.
 Be prepared for possible shipping delays and higher shipping costs.
 The moral of the story is, it’s time to go back to homemade local businesses.
 Specifically, in the construction industry, BarrierEnergy has witnessed a shortage of certain materials that can only be acquired overseas.
 Covid has negatively affected many projects in California.

 Decentralization is the Only Permanent Solution:

-Decentralization is the concept of independently maintaining ones’ own needs, thus breaking down centralized power.
-Rather than giving mega-corporations the power to decide whether our needs are met, we can empower communities to minister directly for themselves.
+Decentralization is the concept of independently maintaining one’s own needs, thus breaking down centralized power.
+Rather than giving mega-corporations the power to decide whether our needs are met, we can empower communities to minister directly to themselves.
 The laws and regulations put in place today are to strengthen local energy security.
 It might always be fun or easy, but rules are here to protect us in the long run.
-California is making progress towards a future where they can provide for their own energy needs with zero waste.
-BarrierEnergy commends these efforts and supports efficiency in every form, whole-heartedly.
+California is making progress towards a future where it can provide for its own energy needs with zero waste.
+BarrierEnergy commends these efforts and supports efficiency in every form, wholeheartedly.
 Let’s heed these warning signs that it’s time to get off the grid.